addisongoodwin/PLT-PA-2-Parser/README.md

 docker run parser-image
 ```

+## Understanding Output of parser.py

 The shell script should run automatically and display results of all 5 tests to the terminal as well as a file `full_test_output.txt` for covenient viewing with the logs section of the Docker container, terminal, or from the resulting `.txt` file.

 The output of lexer.py is used as input for parser.py.
 The inputs files can be found in the `/lexer_input` directory, and the corresponding output (and input to the parser) can be found in `/lexer_output`.

+### Error Handling
+I moved much of the error handing I was doing during lexical analysis into the parsing.
+I felt that some of the corrections were syntatic errors, and thus should be handled in the parser.
+I want to try to implement automatic error fixing, for example assigning default values of `'0'` for when an invalid value is passed into the `strength` property, but it is not quite implemented yet.
+It is sucessfully catching errors and trying to continue forwards for the most part, only stopping when it gets really confused or "misalligned" during the recursive descent parsing.